andysims/geo-db-toolkit/gis-groups/README.md

 ## Notes

-- No Esri modules required — pure REST API calls.
+- No Esri modules required.
-- Robust against Portal environments that return only usernames for group members.
-- User profiles are fetched individually, ensuring complete and accurate reporting.
+- User profiles are fetched individually.
-- CSV exports are created automatically with safe filenames and timestamps.
+- CSV exports are created automatically.
-- Ideal for operational auditing, compliance checks, and administrative reporting.